 JD from University of Baltimore School of Law (Magna Cum Laude)

 She earned her Juris Doctor degree from the University of Baltimore School of Law, graduating magna cum laude.
-That level of academic achievement shows she was not just passing through — she was seriously committed to the legal profession.
-Graduating with that distinction takes real dedication and intellectual effort.
+That level of academic achievement shows she was not just passing through – she was seriously committed to the legal profession.

 Why She Left Law for Journalism